|Nikon FE2 Ilford HP5 400 Nikkor 35mm f2|

 In this photo it is wearing my Nikkor 50mm f1.8 lens.
 Until recently these were my goto lenses, together with the Series E 50mm 1.8, but I recently found an 50mm f1.4 Nikkor down in Ventura at Dexter's Camera (highly recommended if you're looking for anything except a brand new digital SLR, 'cause they don't really have many of those).
 The f1.4 is marginally faster, a tiny bit heavier and quite a bit pricier.
 I haven't shot enough with it to know if the out of focus rendering is better but certainly the tiny bit faster helps for available light stuff.

 The FE2 is an improved FE and was introduced in 1983 and made until about 1987.
 Like the FE it features manual shutter speed control with an option for aperture priority automation (the little green A on the speed dial, that large round dial above where it says FE2).
 One of my few chrome cameras, the FE2 was highly recommended by Joel, who let me spend some time with his FE2 and FG long before I owned any Nikons.
 I have to admit that at the time I was a committed Pentax shooter and the Nikons felt foreign in my hands.
 By now, though, having used FMs, FM2s, F3, FA and all sorts of other Nikons the FE2 is very comfortable.
 The primary improvement over the FE for my purposes is a much faster max shutter speed of 1/4000th of a second.
 It achieves this by using a really nifty looking honeycomb titanium shutter which looks real cool but of course, you almost never see it.
-Interestingly, as time went on Nikon phased out the honeycomb titanium and replaced it with a re-engineered plain aluminum shutter, which is what my FM2 has.
-Apparently the titanium wasn't holding up quite as well as they'd wanted.
+Interestingly, as time went on Nikon phased out the honey titanium and replaced it with a re-engineered plain aluminum shutter, which is what my FM2 has.
+Apparently the titanium wasn't hold up quite as well as they'd wanted.
 Sadly, with aluminum it doesn't look nearly as nifty when you open the back to show if off. (this is what camera geeks do, by the way)

 The FE2 was wearing a Nikkor 35mm f2 lens which was probably open to 2.8 or so, judging by the out of focus areas.
 This lens was a find at the Pasadena Camera Show and was a trade for an Olympus OM4 that I no longer wanted.
 Since I bought that OM4 "not working" from KEH for cheap and repaired it, including another ten bucks for new light seals, this lens was a pretty good deal.
 I haven't yet decided if I like the 35 better than a good 50, but I like it enough to carry it around in my bag.
 It is quite useful for portraits in close quarters, particularly if I'm seated at a table and can't easily back away.
 The 50 is just a bit tight in those circumstances.
 The out of focus blur is also quite nice from this lens.
 The 50mm f1.8 does NOT yield a nice out of focus and I don't know yet how the f1.4 is going to do yet so for the moment this is one of my favorite Nikkors in that particular regard.